-During a breast reduction, Dr. Cohen will remove excess fat, glandular tissue, and skin to create a breast size in proportion and balance with your body.
+During your breast reduction in Beverly Hills, Dr. Cohen will remove excess fat, glandular tissue, and skin to create a breast size in proportion and balance with your body.

 There are a number of benefits to breast reduction surgery, which is often life-changing for women.
 If you have dealt with large, unwanted breast size and have felt limited, self-conscious, or otherwise unhappy about your breasts being too big, this procedure can be of enormous benefit:

 - a lighter physique